 Marianne Pade’s research focuses on Early Modern Latin language and literature.
 She has recently published on Early Modern translations of Ancient Greek literature into Latin, and she is now working on a monograph on Philology in the Early Modern Period (c.
 1400-1700).
 Recent publications include “Boccaccio and the Humanist Movement”, Brill’s Studies in Intellectual History, eds.
 G. Abbamonte, P. Baker & S.M.
 Oberhelman.
 Leiden & Boston 2021, pp. 315-330 and “The Athens of Claude de Seyssel”, Nouvelles Traductions et Réceptions indirectes de la Grèce ancienne, ed.
 Catherine Gaullier-Bougassas, Recherches sur les Réceptions de l’Antiquité, Brepols, forthcoming.

 Mikkel-Theis' research focuses on representations of 'The New World' in Spanish and English literature from approximately 1590-1660 with a focus on the ways in which ideas and consequences of empire were molded and negotiated by early modern authors.
 He is especially interested in gold and luxurious objects, alchemy, melancholy, ideologies of empire and feelings of crisis.
-His article '"Pues que no estás en el oro, o contento, ¿donde estás?" – Gold and Melancholy in Spanish and English New World Drama' will be published in the anthology The Comedia Between Worlds (ed.
-Esther Fernández et al.) in 2023.
+His article '"Pues que no estás en el oro, o contento, ¿donde estás?" – Gold and Melancholy in Spanish and English New World Drama' was published in the anthology The Comedia Between Worlds: Critical Intersections in Early Modern Theatre (ed.
+Esther Fernández et al.) in 2024.

 Odile's research focuses on early modern political and religious thought, with a particular interest in Protestant Europe.
 She is currently a postdoctoral researcher on the AUFF-funded project "Body politic(s) - The body in early modern political thought"; her contribution to the project examines the development of justifications for punishment and social discipline in sixteenth- and early seventeenth-century Reformed Protestantism.Her earlier research explored discussions about the legitimacy of coercing heretics in mid-sixteenth-century Switzerland; this work resulted in her first article, "Heresy and Authority in the Thought of Théodore de Bèze", Renaissance and Reformation / Renaissance et Réforme vol. 45, no.1, 2022, pp. 33-72.